amercader/ckan-extensions-monitor/README.md

 # CKAN Extensions Monitor

-This is a monitor that twice a week runs the test suite of main CKAN extensions against CKAN core master branch.
+This is a monitor runs the test suite of main CKAN extensions against CKAN core master branch.

 ## Status